 Figure 6: Best fit of the model with confinement (or social distancing) measures.
-Parameter values: Same in Figure 5, excepted the transmission coefficient which is not constant in time with $\gamma = 0.2$ and τ_0 is fitted by using (3.10), $T_m = 15$ Mar (starting day of public measures), $\mu = 0.0251$ and τ_0 is fitted by using (3.10) and $g = 10^{-5}$.
-In figure (a) we plot the cumulative number of tests (black dots), the cumulative number of positive cases (red dots) for the state of New-York and the cumulative number of cases CD(t) (yellow curve) obtained by fitting the model to the data.
-In figures (b)-(c) we plot the corresponds number of cases obtained from the model.
-With this set of parameters we can check that most of the cases are unreported.
-In figure (d) we plot the daily number of tests (black dots), the daily number of positive cases (red dots) for the state of New-York and the daily number of cases DD(t) obtained from the data.
+Parameter values: Same as in Figure 5, except the transmission coefficient which is not constant in time with $\gamma = 0.2$, $T_m = 15$ Mar (starting day of public measures), $\mu = 0.0251$, $g = 10^{-5}$ and τ_0 is fixed at the value τ_1 computed by using (3.10).
+In figure (a) we plot the cumulative number of tests (black dots), the cumulative number of positive cases (red dots) for the state of New York and the cumulative number of cases CD(t) (yellow curve) obtained by fitting the model to the data.
+In figures (b)-(c) we plot the corresponding number of cases obtained from the model.
+With this set of parameters we observe that most of the cases are unreported.
+In figure (d) we plot the daily number of tests (black dots), the daily number of positive cases (red dots) for the state of New York and the daily number of cases DD(t) obtained from the data.

+Figure 7 (a) and (b), we aim at understanding the connection between the daily fluctuations of the number of reported cases (epidemic dynamic) and the daily number of tests (testing dynamics).
+The combination of the testing dynamics and the infection dynamics gives indeed a very complex curve parametrized by the time.
+It seems that the only reasonable comparison that we can make is between the cumulative number of reported cases and the cumulative number of tests.
+In Figure 7 (c) and (d), the comparison of the model and the data gives a very decent fit.
 In Figure 7, all the curves are time dependent parametrized curves.
 The abscissa is the number of tests (horizontal axis) and the ordinate is the number of reported cases (vertical axis).
-It corresponds (with our notations) to the parametric functions $t \to (n{data}(t), DR(t))$ in figures (a) and (b) and their cumulative equivalent $t \to (N{data}(t), CR(t))$ in figure (c) and (d).
+It corresponds (with our notations) to the parametric functions $t \to (n{data}(t), DR(t))$ in figures (a) and (b) and their cumulative equivalent $t \to (N{data}(t), CR(t))$ in figures (c) and (d).
 In figures (a) and (c) we use only the data, that is to say that we plot $t \to (n{data}(t), DR{data}(t))$ and $t \to (N{data}(t), CR{data}(t))$.
 In figures (b) and (d) we use only the model for the number of reported cases, that is to say that we plot $t \to (n{data}(t), DR{model}(t))$ and $t \to (N{data}(t), CR{model}(t))$.